EugeniaSilantjeva/nd00333-capstone/README.md

 * Speed of training the model is relatively high

-The model was trained using different combinations of C and max_iter hyperparameters were used.
+The model was trained using different combinations of C and max_iter hyperparameters.
 C is inverse of regularization strength.
 Like in support vector machines, smaller values specify stronger regularization. max_iter is the maximum number of iterations taken for the solvers to converge.

 Parameter | Values used for the Hyperparameter Search
 ------------- | -----------